Thanks, we'll contact you soon.

 Many businesses are considering this move, as NoSQL databases offer several advantages over SQL databases.
 However, there are also some disadvantages to consider.
 So, how do you decide whether SQL vs NoSQL databases is the right move for your business?

-The difference between SQL and NoSQL databases is really just a comparison of relational vs. non-relational databases.
-Deciding when to use SQL vs. NoSQL depends on the kind of information you’re storing and the best way to store it.
-Both types store data, they just store data differently.
+The difference between SQL and NoSQL databases comes down to comparing relational vs. non-relational databases.
+Deciding when to use NoSQL vs SQL depends on the kind of information you’re storing and the best way to store it.
+Both types store data differently.

 In this article we will:

 Kim Kardashian infamously tried to break the internet, but NoSQL saved us.
 With the rise of social media, e-commerce, web searches, and the explosion of data, SQL was struggling to manage all requests, transactions, and activities occurring online.